epsilon537/boxlambda/docs/estimated-fpga-utilization.md

 |**Block RAM Tile**|0|44|50|**88%**|
 |**DSPs**|0|4|90|4.44%|

 It looks like we might not be able to fit all components in the A7-35T configuration.
-However, keep in mind that these are estimates.
-The numbers associated with the individual components don't necessarily add up when you combine these components into a SoC.
+However, keep in mind that these numbers are estimates.
+The utilization numbers associated with the individual components don't necessarily add up when you combine these components into a SoC.
 There will be some gains and losses.
 The outcome can be also tweaked a bit depending on routing strategy settings, etc. It's going to be a tight fit for sure, but it might just work out.